pickles976/Angstrom/pages/app/markdown/index.md

    # Make the main page executable
    chmod +x ~/.nomadnetwork/storage/pages/index.mu
    ```

-**Generate the database tables**
+### Generate the database tables

    ```bash
    cd ~/.nomadnetwork/storage/pages
    csi -s framework/manage.scm --generate
    ```

 Your Angstrom site is now live on your Nomadnet node!
 Access it through the Nomadnet interface.

----
+### Markdown Rendering

-If this section of the page looks weird, that's because it was translated from markdown into micron when the page loaded!
+If the install section of the page looks boring, that's because it was translated from markdown into micron when the page loaded!
 Load markdown directly into your nomadnet page!

----